TheGeneralJay/Growthly-Backend/README.md

   - [x] Add enums for payment_freq (MONTHLY, WEEKLY).
   - [x] Add enums for loan_status (GOOD, MISSED_PAYMENT).
 - [x] Add loanBoard schema.
-  - [X] Add necessary CRUD implementation.
+  - [x] Add necessary CRUD implementation.
   - [ ] Connect loans to current/past loans by ID.
-  - [X] Connect a user object ID to the loans.
+  - [x] Connect a user object ID to the loans.
-  - [ ] Connect loan object ID to the user.
-- [ ] Add custom error messages into its own file.
+- [x] Add custom error messages into its own file.
 - [ ] Place the try/catch "check for valid ID" block into a function if possible.
 - [ ] CONTINUOUS: Clean up any messy implementations.